Inflation with Massive Spin-2 Ghosts: Inflation

-where $U_{\text{eff}}$ is the quantum effective one-loop potential.
-This term receives contributions from the massive spin-0 and spin-2 sectors, each of which may be calculated using standard Coleman-Weinberg (CW) methods \cite{Coleman1973a}.
+We proceed with a computation of the quantum effective potential $U_{\text{eff}}$ including one-loop contributions from the massive spin-0 and spin-2 sectors, each of which may be calculated using standard Coleman-Weinberg (CW) methods i.e.\ by integrating out the fluctuations $\psi =(\tilde{h}_{\mu\nu} , \phi , \hat S)^T$ \cite{Coleman1973a}.
+The part of the functional integral that is quadratic in $\psi$ is Gaussian, leading to an effective potential that is proportional to

-The $\phi$ contribution to the CW potential is calculated by expanding the action (\ref{SYork}) around the field's classical background as $\phi=\phi_{\text{cl}} + \delta\phi$ and integrating out the fluctuations $\delta\phi$.
-The part of the functional integral that is quadratic in $\delta\phi$ is Gaussian, leading to an effective potential that is proportional to
+where the determinant is taken in the functional sense and from here on we drop the subscript of $S_\text{cl}$ for convenience.